We are a research group for pediatric cancer treatment!We are a research group for pediatric cancer treatment!

 Working together with you to promote clinical research with the world's greatest enthusiasm

-Dear Japan Children’s Cancer Group (JCCG) members and supporters, I am Atsushi Manabe of Hokkaido University Hokkaido University, Japan, and I am pleased to announce that I have been elected President of JCCG.
+Dear Japan Children’s Cancer Group (JCCG) members and supporters, I am Atsushi Manabe of Hokkaido University, Japan, and I am pleased to announce that I have been elected President of JCCG.
 I will be fulfilling my responsibilities as the third President of JCCG, succeeding Dr. Shuki Mizutani, the first President, and Dr. Soichi Adachi, the second President.
 The vice-chairmen, Dr. Katsuyoshi Koh and Dr. Tatsuro Tajiri, both have extensive practical experience.
 Dr. Yasuhiro Okamoto, newly appointed Chairman of the Steering Committee of the Hematology/Oncology Section, and Dr. Akihiro Yoneda, Chairman of the Steering Committee of the Solid Tumors Section, will also join me in this new organization.
 I look forward to working with them for the next two years.

 JCCG was started in December 2014 as a non-profit organization by combining JPLSG (Japan Pediatric Leukemia and Lymphoma Study Group) and the Joint Organization for Clinical Trials on Pediatric Solid Tumors into one.
 It is the only organization in Japan that includes all university hospitals, children's hospitals, and general hospitals in Japan specializing in pediatric cancer treatment and research.
 It brings together specialists in all areas related to pediatric cancer, including pediatrics, pediatric surgery, neurosurgery, orthopedics, radiology, pathology, biostatistics specialists, and basic researchers.